Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

 If you are wondering if you need couples counseling, the thought of allowing a stranger into the intimate chambers of your closest relationship is probably accompanied by a particular mix of curiosity, hope and dread.

 You love each other but you both feel misunderstood.
-Every time you try to communicate you manage to trigger your partner's deepest sensitivities.
-Is there someone who can help you communicate your needs in a way that they can be received with love?
-How do you both learn to listen better and accept one another for who you really are?
+Every time you try to communicate you manage to trigger your partner’s deepest sensitivities.

 Perhaps you have been together for a long time but the emotional distance is making you wonder if you are really happy or just getting by.
 Maybe it’s been years since you shared physical intimacy.
 Can couples therapy bring you close enough to reignite the passion you once shared?